How to Do SEO Yourself: A Quick Guide to Get You Started

 When you do SEO yourself, find and fix broken links, and get rid of dead links.

 Broken links are those that redirect users to a resource that’s no longer available.
 Dead links send them to a webpage that is no longer available.

 When search engine crawlers find such links they’re unable to navigate these sites and index your page.
 It also contributes to poor user experience.

 Security is crucial when you do SEO yourself.
-Using an SSL certificate or HTTPS website ensures your website is secure.
+Using an SSL certificate or HTTPS website ensures your website is secure and SSL monitoring checks for certificate validity.
 It shows your users that their information is safe from hackers and other malware.

 Search engines like Google value website security.
 Google sends millions of warnings to users every year against visiting potentially unsafe sites.

 As of March 2021, Google switched its indexing from desktop indexing to mobile-first indexing.
 This was due to the rapid increase in the number of people who browse on their mobile devices.
 Google now crawls most sites using their mobile versions.